bluxmit/alnoda-workspaces/workspaces/sqlite-workspace/README.md

 # SQLite Workspace

-Collection of tools to work with SQLite.
-Useful if you need to develop embedded SQLite databases.
+Collection of tools to develop SQLite databases.
+Useful if you need to create an embedded database for your application, and fill it with data.

 Helps to get started fast locally, because SQLite and toolset are already installed and configured.
 It is only needed to start a container.